-Start your ride with this exercise to work your horse’s key postural muscles correctly.
+Start your ride with this exercise to work your horse’s key postural muscles including his core correctly.

 Much like with humans, the core muscles are not automatically triggered just by moving around.
 They need to be specifically recruited by targeted exercises.
 A progressive warm-up period that asks the horse to organize his body without tension or speed does a remarkable job and will allow you to establish and reinforce positive patterns that soon become habits during each session.